keithjjones/fileintel/README.md

 ## 7Zip

-If you want to use 7Zip (fast) rather than the internal Python zip library (slow) to read the large NSRL zipe file, you will need to install 7Zip.
+If you want to use 7Zip (fast) rather than the internal Python zip library (slow) to read the large NSRL zip file, you will need to install 7Zip.
 Windows installation of 7Zip is quite simple, but Mac OX X or Linux will need to install p7zip, the command line tool.
 For Mac OS X, you can install this tool with Brew.
-Once in install 7Zip you will need to point your configuration file appropriate to whereever the 7z executable lies.
+Once in install 7Zip you will need to point your configuration file appropriate to wherever the 7z executable lies.

 ## Virtualenv